What are the schedule and requirements of the course?

 What do I need to pass the CLEP exam?

-You will need to demonstrate an understanding in College Mathematics.
-The exam contains approximately 60 questions to be answered in 90 minutes.
-Seven modules, which have been transcribed for your convenience, provide the insight and knowledge needed to pass the exam.
+You will need to demonstrate an understanding in Calculus.
+The exam contains approximately 44 questions, in two sections, to be answered in 90 minutes.
+Six modules, which have been transcribed for your convenience, provide the insight and knowledge needed to pass the exam.
 Please see our syllabus.

 Is there an app for it?